AarthiAlagammai/Computer-Pointer-Controller/README.md

 		Contains MouseController class which take x, y coordinates value, speed, precisions and according these values it moves the mouse pointer by using pyautogui library

 3.main.py
 	Main script which binds all the pipelines together
 4. resources/
       demo.mp4: It is the Input video for the project .We can use webcam also

+## Run this application on intel dev cloud

+1.Log in to the Intel® DevCloud

+2.Sign into the Intel DevCloud account with your credentials from [here](https://software.intel.com/content/www/us/en/develop/tools/devcloud/edge.html)

+3.If you are new user, Register into the Intel DevCloud account from [here](https://inteliotgnew.secure.force.com/devcloudsignup)

+4.In home page, Under "Advanced Tab", Click on "Connect and Create"

+5.Click on My Files, then you will be navigated to your Home Directory.

+6. Open a new linux terminal and clone this repo

+7.Navigate to the downloaded code and open computer-controller_intel_dev_cloud.ipynb from src directory

 ## Benchmarks
 I have run the model on 4 Intel hardware